jana

 I’m now on Substack!
 Rooted in walking, Fieldnote Fridays arrives in your inbox once a week — a photo (often a Polaroid) and a short reflection from a walk; a glimpse of the world as I saw it that week.
 Small, poetic entries — part diary, part field guide.
 I hope you’ll join me.
 Subscribe for free and walk along.

-My first novel was published in 2018 and my latest book on the literary Hudson River and Rhine came out in 2023.
-Walk Her Way New York City, an illustrated walking guide was published by Hardie Grant in February 2025.
+My first novel was published in 2018.
+Walk Her Way New York City, an illustrated walking guide to women’s history in New York was published by Hardie Grant in February 2025.

 Before coming to Bard, I taught at the University of North Carolina at Asheville and at The Juilliard School.
-I received my doctorate from the Ludwig-Maximilians-Universität in Munich.
-My research and teaching focus on the relationship between nature and the arts.
+I received my doctorate in Comparative Literature from the Ludwig-Maximilians-Universität in Munich.

 As a translator, I specialize in texts from English into German.
 Since 2012, I have translated both shorter texts and entire books in the fields of politics, history, the environment, art and literature.